ropensci/traits/cran-comments.md

 ------

-This version fixes a number of bugs and makes a number of changes to how some functions behave.
+This version makes changes due to remote data source change; adds a few new authors; improves documentation; and a few bug fixes.

 Thanks!
 Scott Chamberlain